Architecture of PowerShell Automation Platform

 - PSAdminCore: Core shared functions used across all scripts, including logging, credential management, and utility functions.

-- PSActiveDirectory: Manages Active Directory operations such as user lifecycle and group synchronization.
+- PSActiveDirectory: Dedicated module for Active Directory operations such as user lifecycle and group synchronization.

-- PSBackupManager: Handles backup automation, integrity testing, and cloud synchronization.
+- PSBackupManager: Module for backup automation, integrity testing, and cloud synchronization.

-- PSPerformanceMonitor: Monitors system performance and generates analytics.
+- PSPerformanceMonitor: Module for system performance monitoring and analytics generation.

-- PSSecurity: Provides security-related functions like threat detection and compliance reporting.
+- PSSecurity: Module for security-related functions like threat detection and compliance reporting.

-- PSMonitoring: Monitors system resources and critical services.
+- PSMonitoring: Module for system resource and critical service monitoring.

 Core Components